apache/couchdb-documentation/src/api/server/authn.rst

 is valid.

 A private claim called ``_couchdb.roles`` is optional.
-If presented, it is a JSON array of strings, it is used as the CouchDB user's roles list as long as the JWT token is valid.
+If presented, as a JSON array of strings, it is used as the CouchDB user's roles list as long as the JWT token is valid.

 .. code-block:: ini